[Note: Any changes from the copy handed out

 Because much of the learning in this course will be

-have my approval in advance, course work cannot be made up if you do not submit
+advance, course work cannot be made up if you do not submit it on time.

 Protecting your work:

-are working on your data analysis project outside the classroom, make regular
+you are working on your data analysis project outside the classroom, make

-backups of your work.
-Keep at least one copy on a portable medium or on a
+regular backups of your work.
+Keep at least one copy on a portable medium or on

 getting an F for missed work if your computer crashes.